Chart Color Schemes

 Yass Surrounds's median age exceeds the national pattern

 The median age in Yass Surrounds is 43 years, matching the figure for the Rest of NSW and exceeding the national average of 38 years.
-The age profile indicates that individuals aged 45-54 are notably prominent, comprising 15.6%, while those aged 25-34 make up a smaller proportion at 8.6% compared to the Rest of NSW figure.
-According to the 2021 Census, the population aged 15-24 has increased from 11.0% to 12.6%.
-Conversely, the 45-54 age group has decreased from 17.0% to 15.6%, and the 5-14 age group has dropped from 14.6% to 13.5%.
-By 2041, demographic projections suggest significant shifts in Yass Surrounds' age structure.
-Notably, the 25-34 age group is expected to grow by 34%, adding 402 people and reaching a total of 1,580 from its current figure of 1,177.
-In contrast, the 15-24 age group is projected to show minimal growth of just 1%, with an increase of 16 people.
+The age profile indicates that those aged 45-54 are notably prevalent at 15.6%, while the 25-34 age group is relatively smaller at 8.6% compared to the Rest of NSW figure.
+Between the 2021 Census and present, the population aged 15-24 has increased from 11.0% to 12.6%.
+Conversely, the 45-54 cohort has decreased from 17.0% to 15.6%, and the 5-14 age group has dropped from 14.6% to 13.5%.
+Looking forward to 2041, demographic projections show significant shifts in Yass Surrounds' age structure.
+Notably, the 25-34 age group is projected to grow by 34%, increasing from 1,177 to 1,580 people.
+In contrast, the 15-24 cohort shows minimal growth of just 1%, adding 16 people to its current total.